boltgolt/howdy/src/pam/README.md

 ## Prepare

-This module depends on `INIReader`.
+This module depends on `INIReader` and `libevdev`.
-It can be installed with these packages:
+They can be installed with these packages:

 ```
-Arch Linux - libinih
+Arch Linux - libinih libevdev
-Debian     - libinih-dev
+Debian     - libinih-dev libevdev-dev
-Fedora     - inih-devel
+Fedora     - inih-devel libevdev-devel
-OpenSUSE   - inih
+OpenSUSE   - inih libevdev-devel
 ```

-If your distribution doesn't provide `INIReader`, it will be automatically pulled from the latest git version.
+If your distribution doesn't provide `INIReader`, it will be automatically pulled from git at the subproject's pinned version.

 ## Build